MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

 The system posts and generates the project cost on either the purchase order unit price or the weighted average.
 If the **Include physical price** option is set to **Yes** for the item model group of the item, the system posts the project cost together with purchase order unit price to the purchase order packing slip.
 Otherwise, the system generates the project transactions by using the **Weighted average** inventory costing method.

-After the purchase order invoice is posted, if any changes such as additional discounts or miscellaneous changes (Debit, inventory) are applied on the purchase order lines, the inventory recalculation process is required to update the project cost.
+After the purchase order invoice is posted, if any changes such as additional discounts or miscellaneous changes (if they are charges of the **Debit, inventory** type) are applied on the purchase order lines, the inventory recalculation process is required to update the project cost.
 The inventory recalculation process is also required if the **Include physical price** option is set to **No** for the item model group.
 This rule is applicable to all items that have different inventory costing methods, including **FIFO**, **LIFO**, **Weighted average**, and **Standard costing**.

 ## Example scenario